esommerfeld2/CSC120-A8/reflection.md

 2. I made a default constructor that only needs the libraries name so if you only knew the name of the library you could create a unquie library.

 - What worked, what didn't, what advice would you give someone taking this course in the future?
+I tried to make it so that you could add multiple titles by the same name to the library but ran into issues because of the way a Hashtable is set up which taught me a lot.
+So I would say experiment but don't be afraid to give up on a method that doesn't work beacause you didn't fully understand how an element was set up.
+Also have fun with the methods, don't just overload the constructors its a fun challenge!
+Also I think this assignment went well.